 In this tutorial, we demonstrate several ways of visualizing the co-expression networks made with hdWGCNA.
-Before starting this tutorial, make sure that you have constructed the co-expression network as in the hdWGCNA basics.
-This tutorial covers the three main network visualizations within hdWGCNA:
+Before starting this tutorial, make sure that you have constructed the co-expression network as in the single-cell tutorial or the spatial transcriptomics.
+This tutorial covers three main network visualizations functions within hdWGCNA:

 • ModuleNetworkPlot, visualizes a separate network plot for each module, showing the top 25 genes by kME.